-- What does you ideal team look like?
+What does you ideal team look like?

-- What type of work would you like to do next?
+What type of work would you like to do next?

-- Is there anything that is important for you to be successful in a new working environment (Perks, location, hours, etc).
+Is there anything that is important for you to be successful in a new working environment (Perks, location, hours, etc).

-- Which industries are you most excited about and why?
+Which industries are you most excited about and why?

-- What tech/tools would you like to use?
+What tech/tools would you like to use?

-- You can also include things you do not want in a job.
+You can also include things you do not want in a job.

 Education includes any type of formal education like schools and universities, as well as online and short courses, masterclasses and levelling up.
 Companies like to see that too and shows them that you’re committed to improving your skills as a developer and continually grow.

 Focus only on roles you’re interested in pursuing in your next job.
 Hiring managers use these roles to filter for candidates and you don’t want to miss out on any opportunities.
-Aim to pick the top 5 or 6 roles that best represent what you want next and are interested in being hired for, and make sure to leave out any role you don’t want to be approached for.
+Aim to the 5 top roles that best represent what you want next and are interested in being hired for, and make sure to leave out any role you don’t want to be approached for.
 Make sure the years of experience listed are representative of your formal work experience (accurate in years) in each of those roles.

 Your overall experience is the amount of experience you have in professional work and it does not include the experience you gained while you were studying.